Infidelity therapy in Madison WI - storm clearing over a landscape representing the journey from crisis to clarity

 No. Therapy is a place to find clarity, not a contract to stay together.
 We support you in exploring your options honestly so you can make the decision that is right for your future.

-For the betrayed partner, an affair can cause symptoms similar to PTSD—flashbacks, hypervigilance, and anxiety.
+For the betrayed partner, an affair can cause symptoms similar to PTSD, including flashbacks, hypervigilance, and anxiety.
 We prioritize stabilizing these symptoms first, creating a safe environment where the trauma can be acknowledged and processed without further harm.

 Do you see us together or individually?

 We typically recommend a combination.
-Joint sessions are crucial for addressing the relationship dynamic, while individual sessions allow each partner to process their own feelings—grief and anger for the betrayed, and often shame or confusion for the unfaithful partner—in a safe space.
+Joint sessions are crucial for addressing the relationship dynamic, while individual sessions allow each partner to process their own feelings in a safe space: grief and anger for the betrayed, and often shame or confusion for the unfaithful partner.

 Do you see the unfaithful partner individually?